Diet and Supplements

 A more detailed section on Proteins is in "Biology" section.
 Brief summary is again presented here.

 Proteins are needed for body to build muscles.
 Proteins is in larger amount in meat products, but not so much in plant based products.
 So, for vegetarians, the big source of Proteins comes from dairy based products as milk, yogurt, cheese.
 For vegans, even dairy products are off the menu, so they have even limited things to fulfill their protein requirement.
 It's also in lentils, beans, tofu etc for vegetarian and vegans out there.
 Our body needs massive amounts of protein to help build and maintain muscles.
 At a minimum, our body needs 0.36 g of protein per lb of weight or 0.8 g of protein per kg of body weight.
-Most people around 60 kg of weight need 45g-50g of protein per day.
-Basically every year you need to consume about 18Kg of Protein, which is 25% of your body weight.
+Most people around 60 kg of weight need minimum of 45g-50g of protein per day.
+Basically every year you need to consume about 20Kg of Protein, which is 1/3 of your body weight.
 This is huge amount of protein, and that's needed just to maintain what you have !!

 Link below states 0.8g to 1.2g of protein per kg of body weight.
 Very active people as body builders, marathon runners may go up to max of 2g of protein per kg of body weight but that's the upper limit.
 Too much protein may put stress on your kidneys as the by product from protein breakdown is Nitrogen which needs to be excreted out via kidneys.